LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: Performance Evaluation

-Fig. \ref{Fig:train_returns} compares the convergence behavior of the proposed approach with baseline methods in terms of episode reward under different random seeds, where the shaded area represents the variance and the solid line denotes the mean.
+To compare the convergence performance of the algorithms, we will continue to use the network scenario described above.
+Each episode spans $N_{\mathcal{T}}=40$ time slots.
+Fig.~\ref{Fig:train_returns} compares the convergence behavior of the proposed approach with baselines in terms of episode reward under different random seeds, where the shaded area represents the variance and the solid line denotes the mean.
 It can be observed that, thanks to the guidance of the LLM expert policy, our method achieves a higher initial reward.
 After a brief decline, the agent quickly adapts to the environment, and the reward steadily increases.
 Compared to ISAC-S2DC, the integration of the LLM expert policy improves performance by approximately $25\%$.
 By comparing ISAC-S2DC and MASAC-S2DC, we verify that experience sharing in HetUAVNs may lead to performance degradation.
 A similar phenomenon is also seen in the comparison between ISAC and MASAC.
-In addition, by comparing ISAC-S2DC with ISAC or MASAC-S2DC with MASAC, we found that the hierarchical optimization framework effectively decouples complex problems and greatly improves the performance of the algorithm.
+In addition, by comparing ISAC-S2DC with ISAC or MASAC-S2DC with MASAC, we find that the hierarchical optimization framework effectively decouples complex problems and greatly improves the performance of the algorithm.
 It is also worth noting that all baselines exhibit oscillations due to dynamic environmental changes and time-varying CSI.
 In contrast, the proposed method demonstrates superior stability and faster convergence in adapting to new environments, benefiting from its expert-guided policy initialization.